EmmanuelSchaan/HaloGen/readme.md

 ```
 python driver.py
 ```
 Hope you find this code useful!
-Please cite https://arxiv.org/abs/1406.3330 or https://arxiv.org/abs/1802.05706 if you use this code in a publication.
+Please cite https://arxiv.org/abs/1406.3330 and/or https://arxiv.org/abs/1802.05706 if you use this code in a publication.
 Do not hesitate to contact me with any question: eschaan@lbl.gov